Rock On, Rock Fair

 From April to September, as part of the Dot Dash programme, Rosanna Lowe, writer and collector of stories, and researcher and writer, Julie Gidlow, are inviting others to help create Rock On, Rock Fair.

 The focus of the work is the historic Rock Fairs that took place over centuries in, or close to, the Trinity Triangle in Hastings, and how fairs are represented in Sussex folklore and folksong.
 Some of the research and development process will be conducted online as Salons or creative writing and song writing workshops, with the ultimate aim to create a work that can be performed by community participants in the town centre.

 From late May to late July Rosanna will lead three Salon sessions.
 One of the sessions will be an exploration of the music in fairs and will be held with two regionally-based folk duos Lunatraktors and Rokurokubi.
 For more information about the Salons and how to participate in them, go to the Salons page.

 As well as the three Salons Rosanna is offering three free online creative writing workshops.

 In 2019, Rosanna was commissioned by MSL to create Ordinary Extraordinary, a collection of performance poems celebrating the lives of ‘ordinary’ people in Hastings who had something a little ‘extraordinary’ about them.

 In this workshop, we explored how our ‘ordinary’ lives have become ‘extraordinary’ under lockdown, what ‘ordinary’ things or what little ‘miracles’ have seen us through, and the stories of people who have done extraordinary things to get themselves or others through these troubled times, creating short pieces of writing.

-In this workshop, we will explore the whirligig world of the fair and the carnivalesque, its sights, sounds and smells and its colourful characters, as inspiration for our own short pieces of writing.
+In this workshop, we explored the whirligig world of the fair and the carnivalesque, its sights, sounds and smells and its colourful characters, as inspiration for our own short pieces of writing.

 Working with two folk duos, Lunatraktors and Rokurokubi, Rosanna has been exploring and creating Fair-inspired folksongs.